SBI-code/boxing-club/README.md

 [View the live project here](https://sbi-code.github.io/boxing-club/)

 This is the website for Float & Sting Boxing Club.
-It is designed to be respinsive and accessible on a range of devices, allowing users to navigate the site easily.
+It is designed to be responsive and accessible on a range of devices, allowing users to navigate the site easily.
 Care and thought was put into the club name, which pays homage to the professional boxer and activist Muhammad Ali by playing on a famous quote from him; "Float like a butterfly.
 Sting like a bee.
-You can't hit what your eyes don't see." to be admired by any boxing fantic.
+You can't hit what your eyes don't see." to be admired by any boxing fanatic.

 External user’s goal:
 * The sites users are boxing club members and potential members, who want to know more about the club, sessions, other treatments and events.